Organic form drawings: a surreal art collection

 Those of you who have been participating in my series of art ideas to help overcome creative blocks know that I often set limitations to inspire the creative process.
 One way I encourage people to set limitations is by narrowing down a medium.
 I limited the medium for myself when I started this surreal drawing series.
 In this case, I bought a tiny two-dollar sketchbook with pages the size of an index card and a few cheap colored pencils.
 With the medium limitation in place, I was ready to start a series.

 I brought my little sketchbook and a colored pencil or two with me everywhere—to work meetings, to church, to get-togethers.
-Usually I was making these drawings in situations where I was unable to focus on generating an art idea.
-Instead of coming up with ideas for the final images, I just began drawing without having a clue what I was going to draw.
+I used the automatic drawing technique I’d learned about: instead of coming up with ideas for the final images, I just began drawing without having a clue what I was going to draw.
 Nothing was planned in advance.
 In fact, it was almost like glorified doodling.

-With that, these odd forms began to emerge, some looking like viruses, others looking like plants … all of them looking more or less biological.
+With how my automatic drawings tend to go, the drawings all end up with one shape, or “form” in the center.
+These odd forms began to emerge, some looking like viruses, others looking like plants … all of them looking more or less biological.

 So far, I’ve made 67 of these little drawings, and I may never stop adding to the series.
-Drawing these organic forms is a meditative process.
+Drawing these organic forms is a meditative process, and one that can be practiced over time.
 The paper is so small and the implement so simple that I am able to totally zone out.
 It’s always fascinating to see what comes out at the end, too, because I’m usually not conscious of my brain forming a concept.
 I’m just drawing.

 With some of my first organic form drawings, I experimented with multiple colors, but I ended up making a single color per drawing the standard approach for the sake of simplicity.